TheFishEy/TheFishEy/README.md

 <br><br>

 Hi!
 I'm Patrick Hung, a 3rd year Computer Science student at Cal Poly Pomona with a focus on Backend Engineering and System Design.
-When I'm not coding, you can find me watching anime, playing basketball, lifting, building keyboards, and playing Valorant or Marvel Rivals esports.
+When I'm not coding, you can find me watching anime, playing basketball, lifting, building keyboards, and playing Valorant or Marvel Rivals for the school team.
 </div>
 <br><br>